-That means that if you make a game for a class in English, where one spot says “He”, and you have to find the spot that says “is” to practice your grammar, you can get the feedback in English when you play.
-The feedback will for instance be “It’s a match”, when you match a pair – and in that way the entire game is played in the foreign language you have chosen.
+That means that if you make a game for a class in French where one spot says “présent” and you have to find the spot that says “être” to practise your grammar, you can get the feedback in French as you play, reinforcing the sound of the language.